NelsonPython/Air_MacClean/co2-direct2Tangle.md

 python /home/pi/sendTX.py
 ```

-I used a cronjob to schedule this shell script to run every 20 minutes.
-AQ.py senses the data and saves it to a file.  sendTX.py reads the file and sends the data to the Tangle.
+I used cron to schedule this shell script to run every 20 minutes.
+AQ.py senses the data and saves it to a file.  sendTX.py reads the last line of the file and sends the data to the Tangle.

 ## Sensing data with AQ.py